ncomputers/neo/docs/PRIVACY_DSAR.md

 All invocations are audited and leverage existing retention/anonymisation helpers.

+Queries are built with SQLAlchemy expressions and bound parameters to prevent SQL injection.

 ## DPDP data principal rights

 The Digital Personal Data Protection Act grants data principals the right to: